 Must admit Andy On is growing as an actor and a bad guy with every film he makes.
-He studied film fighting under former Jackie Chan Stunt Team leader Nicky Li and this give you a clear understanding why he is so good on the screen, actually you can’t be bad when you had such an experience.
+He studied film fighting under former Jackie Chan Stunt Team leader Nicky Li and this gives you a clear understanding why he is so good on the screen, actually, you can’t be bad when you had such an experience.

 By the way, he has a lip scar and considers it as a trophy for his hard work in the films, I sure this is not the only one scar and injury he has since Black Mask 2.

 Philip Ng reminds me Bruce Lee, the same naive look but with steel fists or should I say with a steel right fist (spoilers), sure this guy can be the next martial arts star if gets all ducks in a row.
 He is a very skilled martial artist with agile physicality, but as an actor, he accomplishes much less.

 Actually references to Bruce Lee all around in this movie, you can see the famous fist pose, touching a blood scene, shy dating with a girl, etc, decide for yourself is it good or bad.

 This is just another routine story with the nationalism-stoking Japanese villains and stereotypical characters so don’t expect characters development as everything spinning around fights.

 The movie is shot in an artful manner with extreme color desaturation, with a lot of slow-motion shots.